ISU-MolPhyl/EEOB563/computer_labs/lab1/README.md

 ## Before the class:

 #### 1) Learn/review some basic Unix commands before the class.
-If you are new to Unix, go through tutorials one and two [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
+- If you are new to Unix, go through tutorials one and two [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
 Note, that you can run unix in your browser! (e.g., [here](https://www.tutorialspoint.com/unix_terminal_online.php))
+- It would be very useful to know basics of the `vi(m)` editor.
+I prepared a [tutorial](https://data-skills.github.io/tutorials/vi_tutorial.pdf) for you.

 #### 2) Install Git/Git Bash
 - On Mac: Check if Git is installed by typing `git` in your terminal.
 Follow the instructions if Git is not installed.
 - On Windows: Download the most recent version of the program from [here](https://gitforwindows.org/).
+- To learn more about git go through the following (optional) [tutorial](https://data-skills.github.io/tutorials/git.pdf)

 #### 3) Get a GitHub User Account